siebeniris/siebeniris.github-io/Publications/index.md

 ## 2023

-* __Chen, Y.__, & Bjerva, J. (Accepted/In press).
-Colexifications for Bootstrapping Cross-lingual Datasets: The Case of Phonology, Concreteness, and Affectiveness.
-In Proceedings of the 20th SIGMORPHON Workshop on Computational Research in Phonetics, Phonology, and Morphology Association for Computational Linguistics. https://doi.org/10.48550/arXiv.2306.02646
+* __Yiyi Chen__ and Johannes Bjerva.
+2023.
+[Colexifications for Bootstrapping Cross-lingual Datasets: The Case of Phonology, Concreteness, and Affectiveness.](https://aclanthology.org/2023.sigmorphon-1.11/) In Proceedings of the 20th SIGMORPHON workshop on Computational Research in Phonetics, Phonology, and Morphology, pages 98–109, Toronto, Canada.
+Association for Computational Linguistics.
 * __Chen, Y.__, & Bjerva, J. (Accepted/In press).
 Patterns of Closeness and Abstractness in Colexifications: The Case of Indigineous Languages in the Americas.
 In Third Workshop on NLP for Indigenous Languages of the Americas Association for Computational Linguistics.
 * __Yiyi Chen__, Russa Biswas, Johannes Bjerva.
 2023.
 Colex2Lang: Language Embeddings from Semantic Typology.
 Proceedings of the 24th Nordic Conference on Computational Linguistics (NoDaLiDa).
 (Accepted)